 Ruminants such as cows, sheep, and goats are able to utilize phosphorus in phytate due to the microbial population in their rumen, which is one of the four compartments in the stomach of ruminants.

-The vitamin content of fishmeal is highly variable and influenced by several factors, such as origin and composition of the fishmeal processing method, and product freshness
+The vitamin content of fishmeal is highly variable and influenced by several factors, such as the origin and composition of the fishmeal processing method, and product freshness

-The content of fat-soluble vitamins in fishmeal is relatively low because of their removal during extraction of the oil.
+The content of fat-soluble vitamins in fishmeal is relatively low because of their removal during the extraction of the oil.

 Fishmeal is considered to be a moderately rich source of vitamins of the B-complex especially cobalamine (B12), niacin, choline, pantothenic acid, and riboflavin.